Gabrielcarvfer/mastodon_report_spammer/README.md

 This script is intended for mastodon instances admins and moderators to automatically report posts that contain specific words, mainly targetting spammers.
-Automatically silencing and banning is still not an option as the moderation API is not available (https://github.com/tootsuite/mastodon/issues/8580).
+Automatically silencing and banning is an option for instances running Mastodon 2.9.1 or newer, using the new Moderation API.

 How to use?